cilium/cilium/Documentation/concepts/kubernetes/policy.rst

   as beta.

-- The extended `CiliumNetworkPolicy` format which is available as a `CustomResourceDefinition` which supports specification of policies at Layers 3-7 for both ingress and egress.
+- The extended `CiliumNetworkPolicy` format which is available as a :term:`CustomResourceDefinition` which supports specification of policies at Layers 3-7 for both ingress and egress.

-- The `CiliumClusterwideNetworkPolicy` format which is a cluster-scoped `CustomResourceDefinition` for specifying cluster-wide policies to be enforced by Cilium.
+- The `CiliumClusterwideNetworkPolicy` format which is a cluster-scoped :term:`CustomResourceDefinition` for specifying cluster-wide policies to be enforced by Cilium.
 The specification is same as that of `CiliumNetworkPolicy` with no specified namespace.